Snuggerdog/pulseSMS/README.md

 ![ZapZap for WhatsApp](share/screenshot/default.png)

 ## About
-ZapZap aims to bring the WhatsApp experience on Linux closer to that of a native application.
+PulseSMSReboot aims to bring the WhatsApp experience on Linux closer to that of a native application.
 Since Meta does not provide a public API for third-party applications, ZapZap is developed as a [Progressive Web Application](https://en.wikipedia.org/wiki/Progressive_web_app).

 ## Download
 <p align="center">